A synthetic approach to detecting $v_1$-periodic families: Abstract

 \section{Abstract}

-We provide a simple proof that the unit map from the sphere spectrum to the connective image-of-$J$ spectrum $\j$ is surjective on homotopy groups.
-This is achieved using a novel $t$-structure on the category of $E$-synthetic spectra and a specific construction of $\F_p$- and $\BP$-synthetic lifts of $\j$.
-These synthetic lifts then easily produce modified Adams and Adams--Novikov spectral sequences for $\j$ which we use the prove the above detection statement, all without ever calculating $\F_p$- or $\BP$-homology nor the associated Ext groups.
+We provide a new proof that the unit map from the sphere spectrum to the connective image-of-$J$ spectrum $\j$ is surjective on homotopy groups.
+This is done by constructing modified Adams and Adams--Novikov spectral sequences for $\j$ using synthetic spectra.
+We easily compute these spectral sequences in their entirety using long exact sequences and Adams operations on topological $K$-theory.
+In particular, these computations and deductions are carried out without ever directly calculating $\F_p$- or $\BP$-homology nor the associated Ext groups of $\j$ nor $\ko$.